wp-plugins/php-everywhere/readme.txt

 This plugin enables PHP code everywhere in your WordPress instalation.

-Using this plugin you can use PHP in:
+Using this plugin you can use PHP in widgets, pages and posts
--Widgets
--Pages
--Posts

 == Description ==